 When he proposed, she said yes.
 “He cares for me so much,” Stratten told a friend when she tried to convince her to say no. “He’s always there when I need him.
 I can’t ever imagine myself being with any other man but Paul.”

-Dorothy Stratten was “the next Marilyn Monroe“, Hefner told the world.
-She wasn’t just going to be a naked a girl on the cover of a magazine.
-He was going to make her a star on the silver screen.
-He helped her get roles on Buck Rogers and Fantasy Island, and then in the movies like Americathon and Skatetown, USA.
+Hefner helped her get roles in Buck Rogers and Fantasy Island, and then in movies like Americathon and Skatetown, USA.
 In less than a year, she landed her first starring role as a sexpot robot in a sci-fi comedy called Galaxina.

 “We’re on a rocket ship to the moon!”
-Snider would tell her.
+Snider told her.
 It was true.
-The press was already calling her “one of the few emerging goddesses of the new decade”, and she was already lined up to co-star in a major film with Audrey Hepburn.
+The press was already calling her “one of the few emerging goddesses of the new decade,” and she was lined up to co-star in a film with Audrey Hepburn.

-And while he was struggling to bring money, Stratten’s heart was wandering elsewhere.
-She was in New York, filming her scenes with Audrey Hepburn and secretly carrying on an affair with the movie’s director, Peter Bogdanovich.
+And in the meantime, Stratten’s heart was starting to wander elsewhere.
+She was in New York, filming her movie with Audrey Hepburn and secretly carrying on an affair with the film’s director, Peter Bogdanovich.

-Paul Snider started to get suspicious.
-He would call Stratten and tell her how much he loved her, and she would just go silent on the other end.
-Something, he knew, had changed.
+Before long, Paul Snider started to get suspicious.
+He would call Dorothy Stratten and tell her how much he loved her, and she would just go silent on the other end.
+Something, he knew, had changed in their relationship.

-He hired a private investigator to tail her and find out what was going on, but the investigator didn’t have to tell him anything.
-When Stratten flew back into town, she told him the truth herself.
-She’d fallen in love with Bogdanovich, she told him.
-She wanted a divorce.
+He eventually hired a private investigator to tail her and find out what was going on, but the investigator didn’t have to tell him anything.
+When Stratten flew back into town, she told Snider the truth herself.
+She’d fallen in love with Bogdanovich, she said, and she wanted a divorce.

-Snider didn’t say much, not in front of her, anyway.
-But his friends reported that after Stratten called it off, he started taking a strange interest in guns and hunting.
+Snider didn’t say much.
+Not in front of Stratten, anyway.
+But his friends later reported that after she called off their marriage, he started taking a strange interest in guns and hunting.
 He bought a 12-gauge shotgun, took a few shooting lessons, and started slipping into conversations that Playboy had a policy not to print nude pictures of a girl if she got murdered.

-Dorothy Stratten went to his house for the last time on August 13, 1980.
+Dorothy Stratten went to Paul Snider’s home for the last time on August 14, 1980.
 It was supposed to be a meeting about a property settlement she’d offered him as part of the divorce.
-Her manager had tried to talk her out of going to see him herself, but she’d insisted, saying, “I’d like to remain his friend.”
+Her manager had tried to talk her out of going to see him, but she’d insisted, saying, “I’d like to remain his friend.”

-Paul Snider’s roommates found them when they checked his room a little after 11:00 PM.
+Just hours after the meeting, Paul Snider’s roommates found both him and his estranged wife dead in his room.
 Both Stratten and Snider were lying naked on the bed, a shotgun blast boring a hole through each of their heads.

-According to the police report, Paul Snider had shot her in the eye with a 12-gauge shotgun, leaving nothing but a pulp of shattered bones and blood in her eye socket.
+According to the police report, Paul Snider had shot Dorothy Stratten in the eye with a 12-gauge shotgun, leaving nothing but a pulp of shattered bones and blood in her eye socket.
 Then, in a mad fit of grief, terror, and depravity, he’d stripped the clothes off of her and raped her dead body.
-There were bloody handprints left on her flesh where he’d gripped her.
+Chillingly, there were bloody handprints left on her flesh where he’d gripped her.

-It must have taken him a moment to realize when he’d done.
-He must have been staring at the horror when he finally worked up the courage to put that shotgun inside of his own mouth and pull the trigger.
+It must have taken Snider a moment to realize what he’d done.
+He must have been staring at the horrific scene when he finally worked up the nerve to put the shotgun inside of his own mouth and pull the trigger.

 Paul Snider was wrong about one thing: Hefner didn’t pull her next spread.
-He knew people would buy it because Dorothy Stratten’s name was all over the news.
-Hefner let the October issue run with the naked body of a then-deceased woman on the cover, and even worked her old photos into another issue in December that called her as one of “Sex Stars of the 1980s.”
+He knew people would buy it because Dorothy Stratten’s name was still all over the news after her death.
+Hefner let the October issue run with the then-deceased woman on the cover.
+He then worked her photos into the December issue, which called her one of the “Sex Stars of the 1980s.”

-She ended up on the silver screen, but now as the subject and not the star.
-Two movies — Star 80 and Death Of A Centerfold — and a book were released telling her story over the next couple of years, and Hugh Hefner sent his lawyers after every one.
+Stratten later ended up on the silver screen, but now as the tragic subject instead of the shining star.
+Two movies — Star 80 and Death Of A Centerfold — and a book were released telling her story over the next couple of years, and Hugh Hefner sent his lawyers after every single one.

 Peter Bogdanovich would never get over her.
-“I don’t know if I can ever love as totally and completely as I loved Dorothy,” he said more than a year after her death.
+“I don’t know if I can ever love as totally and completely as I loved Dorothy,” he said more than a year after her murder, according to People.
 He spent the next few years taking care of her mother and ended up marrying Dorothy’s sister Louise.

 “There is no life Dorothy’s touched that has not been changed for the better through knowing her,” Bogdanovich said in his eulogy, “however briefly.”